bryanwb/chef-tomcat/README.md

 - auto_deploy: defaults to true
 - jvm_opts: Array of options for the JVM
 - jmx_opts: Array of JMX monitoring options
+- jmx_access: String containing username and access permissions, will be written to the jmxremote.access file
+- jmx_password: String containing username and password, will be written to the jmxremote.password file
+- jmx_access_file: the file that the access role and permissions will be written to, defaults to `CATALINA_BASE/conf/jmxremote.access`
+- jmx_password_file: the file that the username and password will be written to, defaults to `CATALINA_BASE/conf/jmxremote.password`
+- manage_config_file: whether to update the configuration files /etc/default/app_name, `CATALINA_BASE/conf/server.xml`, and
+  /etc/init.d/app_name after initial creation.
+If false, those files will not be changed after initial templating.
+Useful if you have devs who want control of their tomcat instance but don't want to learn chef.
+Great for massive configuration drift.
-- webapp_opts: Array of directives passed to a webapp
+- webapp_opts: (Deprecated) Array of directives passed to a webapp
-- more_opts: crap that doesn't fit anywhere else
+- more_opts: (Deprecated) crap that doesn't fit anywhere else
+- service_name: an alternate name for the init script, useful if you are using a clustering tool like Pacemaker or heartbeat to manage the tomcat service
+- clustered: set to true if you do not want the tomcat service to start automatically, defaults to false
 - env: environment variables to export in init script
 - user: user to run the tomcat as
 - shutdown_wait: how long the shutdown script should wait before